Pontifical Irish College: From 1826

 Blake, the last student to leave the college at its dissolution in 1798, returned a quarter of a century later to arrange for its revival, which was effected by a brief of Pope Leo XII, dated 18 February 1826.
 He was appointed first rector of the restored college, and among the students who sought early admission was Francis Mahoney of Cork, known to the literary world as Father Prout.
 Blake was succeeded by Boylan of Maynooth, who soon resigned, and died in 1830.

 In late 1831, Paul Cullen was appointed rector of the fledgling and struggling Irish College.
 He successfully secured the future of the college by increasing the student population and thereby strengthening the finances of the college.
-Within two years of his rectorate he had forty students in the college; and to provide proper accommodations for the increasing numbers who sought admission, a new building with the Church of Sant'Agata dei Goti was given to the college by Gregory XVI in 1835.
+Within two years of his rectorate he had forty students in the college; and to provide proper accommodations for the increasing numbers who sought admission, a new building with the Church of Sant'Agata de' Goti was given to the college by Gregory XVI in 1835.
 He astutely fostered relationships with the Irish hierarchy, on whom he relied for students, often becoming their official Roman agent.
 This role yielded income and influence and was to remain a key function of future rectors.
 He endeavoured to chart a middle ground between conflicting parties of Irish bishops.
 He was active in his opposition to the establishment of the secular Queen's Colleges.
 Two years later Dr. Cullen purchased a fine country villa as a summer home, amid the olive groves which cover the slopes of the Sabine hills near Tivoli.
 Among the distinguished students who passed through the college during Cullen's rectorate were C. P. Meehan, Edmund O'Reilly, Bishop Croke, Cardinal Moran, and Archbishop Dunne of Brisbane.
 Cullen was a vigorous, detailed and committed correspondent with his successor Tobias Kirby and their correspondence forms the heart of this part of the college's archives.
 The Irish political leader Daniel O'Connell was received by Cullen and is remembered in the college with a memorial.